An AI shopping tool that knows the store as well as the list.

 Surveys

-A survey of 14 list users showed discoverability and list management were the top priorities, far ahead of personalization.
-That shaped what got cut from v1.
+Fourteen grocery app users ranked discoverability and list management far ahead of personalization.
+That decided what stayed and what got cut from v1.

 87%

-Prioritized product search and filtering, making discoverability the dominant design bet.
+Prioritized search and filtering, making discoverability the dominant bet.

 64%

-Wanted better shopping list management, confirming the list itself was the core design surface.
+Wanted better list management, confirming the list as the core surface.

 64%